A fishbone diagram is a tool that can help you perform a cause and effect analysis

 Fishbone Chart - Deeper Causes

-Identifying the root causes of the problem can be done in several ways...
+The final step for creating a fishbone diagram is to identify the root causes of the problem.
+This can be done in several ways...